AlessandroCorradini/MongoDB-University/M042 - New Features and Tools in MongoDB 4.2/README.md

 <br/>

-## Certificate of Completition
+## Certificate of Completion

-You can see the [Certificate of Completition - TODO]() and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+There isn't any Certificate of Completion.
+You can my other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 ### ⚠️ Disclaimer ⚠️